8 Marketing promotions

 Figure 8.2: Ticket sales by season

 Let’s take a little closer look at this data.
-There are vast differences between many games.
-We saw in chapter 6 that a few variables could be used to predict sales.
+There are very wide differences between many games.
+We saw in chapter 6 that a few variables can be used to predict sales.
 This is the type of graphic that can be misleading.
-If you took sales averages, promotions would appear to increase ticket sales.
-However, our product could be more consistent.
-The wide variation in sales contains seasonality, trends, and other endogenous factors influencing turnout.
+If you simply took averages of sales it would appear that promotions increase ticket sales.
+However, our product isn’t consistent.
+The wide variation in sales contains seasonality, trends, and other endogenous factors that all influence turnout.

 #-----------------------------------------------------------------